zunjare/fusionpact-devops-challenge/README.md

 **Deliverables:**
 - `Dockerfile` for frontend and backend
 - `docker-compose.yml`
-- Public URLs of frontend and backend
-- Screenshot of the deployed application
+- Screenshot of the deployed application *(Document this in your SOP)*

 ---